Morgyn/StreamingRust/README.md

   Harvesting bodies the skull will say ```Skull of STEAM_NAME``` irrespective of streamermode.
 Either don't harvest bodies or hide the game when interacting with the skull or body.

-  Reporting someone with F7 will list players on the server with you, along with thier Steam IDs.
+  Reporting someone with F7 will list players on the server with you, along with their Steam IDs.

 ## Protect your steam account
 Once someone has your steam account it's far to easy to find your friends and locate your server.
 It's trivial using your profile name to find the server you are currently on.
 Additionally while you are playing the game, if someone on your server realises you are streaming they can can turn into a stream sniper and also potentially inform other people that you are streaming.
  ### Consider a dedicated Rust account
  Having a dedicated steam account just for Rust will avoid most of the downsides of locking your account down and depersonalising it.
 If you are wanting to retain all the social aspects of your current steam account, I recommend a dedicated account.
  ### Genericise your Steam profile name.
  Your steam name is probably the most important part to change.
 It needs to be changed to something absolutely generic and common.
 You may want to make it a funny phrase or name, but this just makes you easier to find.
 Single short first names are great, Bob, John or Mary are examples.
 The more common the better.
-In game you're going to be using streamer mode anyway so your and your friends Steam profile names do not matter.
+In game you're going to be using streamer mode anyway so your and your friend's Steam profile names do not matter.
  ### Generic Icon
  The same applies to your Steam profile icon, it's no where near as important as your name but while playing someone recognises your icon when you kill them then they will have your steam profile and will be able to use that to snipe you from then on.
  ### Steam URL
- Having a vanity url with your streamer name makes it increadibly easy to find your profile.
+ Having a vanity url with your streamer name makes it incredibly easy to find your profile.
  ### Comments
  Comments on your profile indicating you stream, or what your twitch is.
  ### Hide your friends list
  Always hide your friends list from everyone.
-You might inadvertantly leak other streamers profiles orr give people a chance to find who you are playing with and use them to find your server.
+You might inadvertently leak other streamer's profiles or give people a chance to find who you are playing with and use them to find your server.
  ### Private your profile
  Privating your profile to everyone is the easiest option as it will hide your friends list and your comments, and any other information that may be on your profile.
  ### Make sure you're invisible